rropen/team-app/DEVELOPER.md

 If you change the `.env` file, you should reboot the shell/terminal window in which the server is running in order for your changes to take effect.

 #### Settings Explained

-##### `TEAM_APP_API_URL`

-This is the URL containing the host and port of the server application for the RR Team App.
-This is needed to pull data about teams and team members from the Team App database using the API.
-The Team App runs on port 8002 by default.
-Without a functioning connection to the Team App, the Absence Planner will not function correctly.

 ##### `DEBUG`